Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 Socialist Development

-Since the late 1940s, the Soviet Union under Stalin offered technical assistance to China, Mongolia, and North Korea, and recruited its satellite states, including East Germany and Poland, for this task.
-This resulted in the design and construction of housing neighborhoods in Central and East Asia that often conveyed an interpretation of “national traditions” of their inhabitants—a concept that continued to inform Soviet architecture beyond its Stalinist guise.
+Starting in the late 1940s, the Soviet Union under Stalin offered technical assistance to China, Mongolia, and North Korea, and recruited its satellite states, including East Germany and Poland, to help in this task.
+This resulted in the design and construction of residential neighborhoods in Central and East Asia that often conveyed an interpretation of the “national traditions” of their inhabitants—a concept that continued to inform Soviet architecture beyond its Stalinist guise.
 However, it was only under Khrushchev and the new policy of coexistence with the West—at the same time “peaceful” and “competitive”—that the Soviet Union and other Eastern European states expanded these exports to newly independent and decolonizing countries in Africa and Asia in a way that challenged the former colonial powers in Western Europe and the United States.4

 The stress on housing in these exchanges reflected the priorities of many governments in the Global South.
 The contrast between colonial bungalows in tropical gardens and the rundown informal settlements of indigenous populations was a familiar sight in colonial cities in Africa and Asia, and many first-generation postcolonial leaders saw its undoing as a fundamental promise and obligation of independence.
 More pragmatically, housing was needed for the growing state administration, army, and police, on whose loyalty the new regimes depended.
 The construction of housing was often part of a broader effort to develop construction and construction material industries, and of industrial modernization at large.
 Most leaders and decision makers considered fast-track industrialization to be indispensable for political and economic independence from the former colonial metropoles and for the generation of income that would fund egalitarian programs of welfare distribution.

-The Soviets posited their housing industry as a model for a radical shift beyond the colonial period, and after the Sino-Soviet split in the early 1960s, they further contrasted this model with the emerging Chinese aid initiatives that assumed incremental change.
+The Soviets posited their housing industry as a model for a radical shift beyond the colonial period and, after the Sino-Soviet split in the early 1960s, they further contrasted this model with the emerging Chinese aid initiatives that assumed incremental change.
 Based on state ownership of land and means of production, the Soviet housing industry was reorganized under Khrushchev towards the supply of compact, economical apartments to Soviet citizens located within micro-districts (mikroraiony) furnished with a nested system of social facilities.
-These structures were built by means of large prefabricated panels produced by “housebuilding factories,” of which more than 200 were constructed by the early 1960s on Soviet territory.
-By that time, the Soviets announced that during the preceding five years, they rehoused fifty million people into modern apartments.5 Built in urban and rural areas, these apartments were adapted to various climates of Soviet republics, from the permanently frozen soil of subarctic regions to hot-dry Central Asia.
+These structures were built by means of large, prefabricated panels produced by “housebuilding factories,” of which more than 200 were constructed in Soviet territory by the early 1960s.
+By that time, the Soviets announced that, during the preceding five years, they had rehoused fifty million people in modern apartments.5 Built in urban and rural areas, these apartments were adapted to the various climates of Soviet republics, from the permanently frozen soil of subarctic regions to hot-dry Central Asia.

-These experiences were prominently displayed in Khrushchev’s propaganda campaigns in the decolonizing states in Africa and Asia, and supported Soviet claims to a global expertise in housing construction.
+This experience was prominently displayed in Khrushchev’s propaganda campaigns in the decolonizing states of Africa and Asia, and supported Soviet claims to a global expertise in housing construction.
 Soviet transfers of this expertise were informed by three principles.6 First, housing production was to be integrated into the “material-technical base of construction,” meaning an interlinked system of construction and construction materials industries, state construction enterprises, central planning institutions, research centers, and universities.
-Accordingly, technical assistance agreements signed under Khrushchev in Afghanistan, Mongolia, Ghana, and Cuba centered on the design and construction of factories of large concrete panels as central nodes of such integrated construction industry.
+Accordingly, technical assistance agreements signed under Khrushchev in Afghanistan, Mongolia, Ghana, and Cuba centered on the design and construction of factories of large concrete panels as central nodes of such integrated construction industries.

-Second, Soviet typologies and technologies were to be dynamically adapted to local conditions, in particular climatic and geological, but also to customs and the evolving patterns of “national” culture and everyday life.
-Housing industry in Soviet Central Asian republics was showcased as a paradigmatic precedent for such adaptation.
-Delegations from Africa, Asia, and Latin America visited housing neighborhoods in Tashkent (Uzbek Soviet Socialist Republic), and studied how they accommodated not only the climatic and seismic parameters of the region, but also customs and “national traditions” of Uzbeks “liberated” by the Soviet Union from the “colonial” tsarist oppression.7 Beyond Central Asia, Soviet architects and engineers adapted technical details of prefabricated systems, apartment plans, and neighborhood layouts to the tropical climate in the Caribbean and in sub-Saharan Africa, as well as the cold winters in Central Asia.
+Second, Soviet typologies and technologies were to be dynamically adapted to local conditions, in particular to climatic and geological ones, but also to customs and the evolving patterns of “national” culture and everyday life.
+Housing industries in Soviet Central Asian republics were showcased as a paradigmatic precedent for such adaptation.
+Delegations from Africa, Asia, and Latin America visited residential neighborhoods in Tashkent (Uzbek Soviet Socialist Republic), and studied how buildings accommodated not only the climatic and seismic parameters of the region, but also the customs and “national traditions” of Uzbeks “liberated” by the Soviet Union from the “colonial” tsarist oppression.7 Beyond Central Asia, Soviet architects and engineers adapted technical details of prefabricated systems, apartment plans, and neighborhood layouts to the tropical climate in the Caribbean and sub-Saharan Africa, as well as for the cold winters in Central Asia.
 These modifications also accounted for local technologies and ways of life.
-For example, Soviet housing in 1950s Mongolia allowed for the use of solid fuel cast-iron stoves before the introduction of centralized heating, and later layouts provided for a balcony which was used to freeze meat supplies during the winter.
-Design modifications such as these were often introduced on the explicit request of local administrators and architects.
+For example, Soviet housing in 1950s Mongolia allowed for the use of solid fuel cast-iron stoves before the introduction of centralized heating, and later layouts provided for a balcony that could be used to freeze meat supplies during the winter.
+Design modifications such as these were often introduced at the explicit request of local administrators and architects.

 “People’s Art Club of Residential Area, Accra,” 1962.
 Giprogor (USSR).
 Rossiiskii gosudarstvennyi arkhiv ekonomiki (Samarra, Russian Federation).
 First published in: Stanek, Architecture in Global Socialism.